arjunbhasin2013/Data-Science-Project-Customer-Segmentation-in-R/README.md

 # Data-Science-Projects
-This is the repository of my own previous work done in Data Science
+This is the repository of my own previous work done in Data Science.
+This project aims to develop a strategy to segment the customers based on selected KPI (Key Performance Indicators) in order to yield more revenue for the company.
+This project also gives an insight of the behavioral pattern of customers and hence giving the company, an access to promote better offers for different kinds of customers.
+Such projects are commonly used by Telecom, Credit Card Banking, Health, Insurance, Car Manufacturing or any kind of product companies to get to know the spend patterns of the customers.